Concurrent BA in History and Bachelor of Education

-Canadian Studies: Students majoring in Canadian Studies who have completed a minimum of 75 units (12.5 full-course equivalents) are eligible to apply for Honours.
+Canadian Studies: Students majoring in Canadian Studies who have completed a minimum of 75 units are eligible to apply for Honours.
 In addition to completing the online application in the Student Centre by the application deadline, a supplemental application for Canadian Studies 598 must be submitted to the Program Co-ordinator by January 15.
 The application form must be signed by a thesis supervisor and include a preliminary thesis proposal.
 To meet the deadline, it is recommended that students wishing to enrol in the Honours program obtain guidelines and an application form from the Program Co-ordinator no later than January 15.
 Students are strongly advised to secure a thesis supervisor by January 15.

 Programs in History cannot be taken in conjunction with programs in Ancient and Medieval History.
 This restriction applies to Major-plus-Minor combinations, Double Majors, Combined Degrees and Second Baccalaureate Degrees.